Pittsburgh Post-Gazette: Financial challenges

 When John Craig handed editorial reign to David Shribman in 2003, Craig told Shribman that the paper was in terrible financial shape.
 It was around the time of Hanukkah, and Shribman quipped, "It seemed there was only enough oil in this newspaper to keep the light on for one year."

-In September 2006, the paper disclosed that it was experiencing financial challenges, largely related to its labor costs.
+In September 2006 the paper disclosed that it was experiencing financial challenges, largely related to its labor costs.
 The paper also disclosed it had not been profitable since printing had resumed in 1993.
 As a result of these issues, the paper considered a number of options, including putting the paper up for sale.
-While deep concern about the paper's future ensued, negotiations proved fruitful and in February, 2007 the paper's unions ratified a new agreement with management mandating job cuts, changes in funding health care benefits and so forth.

-In August 2018, the Post-Gazette ceased publishing daily.
+In August 2018 the Post-Gazette ceased publishing daily.
 It cut down to online editions on Tuesdays and Saturdays and print editions the remaining days of the week.
 In October 2019, the paper further reduced its paper editions to Thursdays, Fridays and Sundays.
 In March 2021, the paper cut down again, getting rid of the Friday edition.